OSGeo/gdal/gdal/doc/source/development/rfc/rfc47_dataset_caching.rst

 GDALRasterBand
 ^^^^^^^^^^^^^^

-In order to make caching safer and more effecient, a mutex as also introduced in GDALRasterBand as well.
+In order to make caching safer and more efficient, a mutex as also introduced in GDALRasterBand as well.
 The job of this mutex is to protect the RasterBlock array per band (papoBlocks).